 2024 - Best LPN Programs in Idaho

 Looking for a new healthcare career in Idaho?
-Licensed practical nursing (LPN) offers numerous advantages, including a promising future of employment; the Bureau of Labor Statistics (BLS) predicts growth of roughly 12% for the industry through the year 2026.
+Licensed practical nursing (LPN) offers numerous advantages, including a promising future of employment; the Bureau of Labor Statistics (BLS) predicts growth of roughly 9% for the industry through the year 2029.
 With salaries and job security in the desirable range, many Idahoans are looking into schools that will give them a solid LPN education.
-Idaho LPNs earn around an hourly wage of $19.17 or annual salary of $39,870, which is roughly $4,160 less per year than national average.
+LPNs in Idaho earn approximately $26.30 per hour, which equates to an average annual salary of $54,710.
+This is roughly $1,150 per year less than the national average.

 Details on Idaho LPN Schools & Classes